SupercoolPayloadGuy/drawing_circles/readme.md

 - A self-contained HTML renderer (open `index.html`) for quick demos.
 - A Python/pygame animated application (`main.py`) with configurable levels and point counts.
+- Export support for completed constructions as SVG or PNG from the Python app.

 This README explains installation, usage, examples, configuration, and development notes.